 There comes a point when the directors of a struggling business must take stock, assess their situation and try to find a viable solution that can help to bring their business back from the brink.
-The earlier a solution is sought, the lower the risk of a company liquidation.
+The earlier an insolvency solution is sought, the lower the risk of a company liquidation.

 The problem with informal agreements is the lack of a contract which legally binds creditors to the agreement they have made.
 This means that at any time the creditor can simply back out of the agreement in favour of pursuing legal action against your company, leaving you completely unprotected.